aryan-1203/Task-Manager/README.md

 # Task-Manager
-I developed a task management system for our office using the Django framework, handling the entire frontend from scratch.
+I developed a task management system for our office using the Django framework, handling the entire front end from scratch.
+This involved integrating backend Django codes with HTML templates, styling pages per requirements, and implementing JavaScript event listeners for buttons, table cells, and page reloads.
+Following an approved DDL change, I conducted extensive code optimizations on both the backend and front end, deepening my understanding of Django components such as models.py, views.py, urls.py, and settings.py.
+I also migrated the default Django database to MySQL, which involved learning database querying, table column creation, and script writing.
+This project provided comprehensive experience across frontend, backend, and database management.